-Hardy's stand against the orthodox sacraments and his endorsement of reforms in the Church make him a true evangelical'.
-Really?
-This author's definition of 'evangelical' is way off target.
-Hardy must, in the colloquial sense, 'be turning in his grave'!
+Let me speak distinctly and to the point.
+I have more than the established Church of England in mind.
+Dissenters, the colloquial sense, 'be turning in his grave'!
 Shodhganga is 'a reservoir of Indian theses... a digital repository of theses and dissertations submitted to Indian universities' (Wikipedia).

-&lt;sup>13 Hardy hated the way he was restricted by editors and publishers acting in line with the mores of the day, and chafed against it.
+13 Hardy hated the way he was restricted by editors and publishers acting in line with the mores of the day, and chafed against it.